Wayne-DWA/Wayne-DWA.github.io/_pages/about.md

 Alongside my doctoral studies I

 * work as a **Research Assistant** at JMU, supervising undergraduate thesis projects,
-* lead the **AutonOhm** software team, winners at the RoboCup German Open Rescue 2021 and 2022 and 4 ᵗʰ place in Industrial @ Work 2023,
+* have led the **AutonOhm** software team, winners at the RoboCup German Open Rescue 2021 and 2022 and 4 ᵗʰ place in Industrial @ Work 2023,
-* and serve as a **Software Developer** at **Evocortex GmbH** from 2020 to 2024, delivering perception and autonomy stacks for next-generation AMRs and UAVs.
+* and served as as a **Software Developer** at **Evocortex GmbH** from 2020 to 2024, delivering perception and autonomy stacks for next-generation AMRs and UAVs.

 News
 ======
+- I am delighted to have received the 2025 BayWiss Prize for "Outstanding or pioneering research achievements in the respective scientific field" in Bavaria, Germany, on October 17, 2025.

 - I registered for IROS 2025.
 See you in Hangzhou!

 - "*Doppler-SLAM*" was accepted to **RA-L 2025** (July, 2025)